girlscript/winter-of-contributing/Competitive_Programming/C++/Searching & Sorting/Insertion_Sort.md

 # Advantages
 1) The main advantage of the insertion sort is its simplicity.
 It also exhibits a good performance when dealing with a small list.
+2) The insertion sort is an in-place sorting algorithm so the space requirement is minimal.